karobia-anastasia/karobia-anastasia/README.md

 **Software Engineer** | Problem Solver | Lifelong Learner

-I’m a passionate software developer with a strong foundation in **modern web technologies** and a deep commitment to **continuous learning**.
+I’m a passionate software engineer with a strong foundation in **modern web technologies** and a deep commitment to **continuous learning**.
 I thrive on solving complex problems and crafting seamless, user-focused digital experiences.

 ---